This page contains FAQ that are generic to 100ms platform.

 Currently, you can build additional interactive experiences in your app with the help of Peer metadata.
 You can integrate raise hand, polls, quizzes, etc,. using this.
-You can also check the existing plugins our platform such as Virtual background, Noise suppression, Custom audio & video plugins.
+You can also check the existing plugins our platform such as Virtual background, Custom audio & video plugins.
 We will soon be adding a whiteboard plugin as well.
 Please stay tuned our product updates by signing up for our newsletter from here.

 Network and quality

 Would you be able to tell us the approximate latency of a creator in North America doing a real time video conference for an end user located in Australia?

 It should be in the 200-500 ms range